 It can make you rich, especially if your staked asset gains value while also adding to your portfolio.
 The more crypto funds you stake, the more rewards you earn.

 There is a low barrier to entry, especially for delegators.
 In most cases, a crypto investor only needs a crypto wallet and a few liquid assets to start staking.

 It provides crypto enthusiasts with a way to support their favorite blockchain networks while earning juicy staking returns.

-Still, people need to be aware of the risks that come with it, such as liquidity risk, validator risk, a lack of regulation, etc. You could also check out other profitable crypto investments to help pick the best fit for you.
+Still, people need to be aware of the risks that come with it, such as liquidity risk, validator risk, a lack of regulation, etc.

 Yes, hackers can steal your staked crypto assets if they access your wallet's private keys or the storage of the platform you use.
 That is why choosing a good platform and keeping your sensitive wallet details safe are vital.

 You can either stake as a validator or a delegator.
 To stake as a validator, you must connect your wallet to the blockchain network protocol and stake the required number of tokens.
 Most protocols will then randomly select you to be a validator.
 Take note that there is usually a maximum number of validators on a particular blockchain.
 Thus, you may not be selected if that number has been reached.

 You can also stake by delegating your crypto assets to a validator.
 This is the easiest way and is usually common on major cryptocurrency exchanges.
 In most cases, all you need to do is register on the platform, make your deposit, and stake.
 Then sit back and expect your rewards.

 The content is only provided for informational purposes.
 It is not meant to be tax or financial advice, and it does not recommend any particular investment plan.
 Every investment has risk, including the possibility of a cash loss.
 Past performance does not guarantee future results.